CMPSC-102-Allegheny-College-Spring-2024/activity02-young7562/writing/reflection.md

 ## Program Questions

 ### Why is it not feasible to perform the computation `2**2**100`?
+Python gets stuck trying to compute this number.
+It is too large for the computer to be able to solve.
+Certain mathimatical problems are just too complex for the system.
 TODO: Provide a one-paragraph response to this question.

 ### What is the value of `1/3` according to the Python language?
 Why?